The humble practice amp: not to be underestimated

 The retro styling wouldn’t look out of place in a living room, either…

 Although not the most feature-packed amp on this list, the Blackstar Fly 3 is more than capable for those who need an affordable and high-quality practice amp at home.
 You get 2 channels, clean and overdrive, patented Blackstar ISF EQ control, an aux input for playback of external sources such as an audio player or smartphone, and a surprising audible output considering the 3w power rating.
 Need a little more from your practice amp?
 Take a look at the Blackstar Fly 3 Pack, which includes a power supply and extra speaker, doubling the output to 6w.

-For those for whom only tubes will do, the Blackstar HT1RH is a great option if you need a practice amp that’s small and capable of producing rich, warm valve tones.
-Although it’s only 1 watt, don’t let that fool you into thinking the amp can’t stand up against some of the bigger contenders.
-It’s capable of some seriously loud sounds!
-The combination of a HT-1RH head and 1 x 12 inch 50 watt Blackbird speaker ensure you have a portable, easy to carry option to take to the studio and to practice, whilst the limited edition Bronco Tan design keeps it looking smart too.
-But the sound out of this thing is impressive to say the least.
+For those for whom only tubes will do, the Orange Micro Terror 20 Watt Guitar Amplifier is a great option if you need a practice amp that’s small and capable of producing rich, warm valve tones.
+Due to its small size – it clocks in at 135 x 165 x 95 mm (around the size of a lunchbox) it may fool you into thinking the amp can’t stand up against some of the bigger contenders.
+However, it’s capable of some seriously loud sounds!
+The combination of the ECC83/12AX7 preamp valve and solid state technology ensure you have that warm valve tone, with solid state reliability – and weight relief!
+It’s a portable, easy to carry option to take to the studio and to practice, and can power any 8 or 16 Ohm cab.
+But the sound out of this thing is impressive, to say the least.

 View a complete range of guitar amps over at the Dawsons Website.

 Joe is a contributor for the Dawsons Music blog.
 Specialising in product reviews and crafting content to help and inspire musicians of all musical backgrounds.